 A Video of this Ashgrove Job

-The owners of this Ashgrove home engaged our floor sanding services to restore this old timber floor.
-For the most part, it was anything but easy.
+The owners of this Ashgrove home engaged our floor sanding services to restore this old floor.
 It involved sanding timber floors covered in paint and tile glue.
-The owners of this old home had recently enclosed their sun-room as part of their renovation.
-They also used recycled timber to match up with their old existing floor.
-It took many angle sands at 45 degree angles to get this area flat.
-The challenge didn’t end there.
-As you can see in the video, this is a very old hardwood floor.
+The owners had recently enclosed their sun-room as part of their renovation.
+They also used recycled timber to match up with their existing floor.
+It took many angle sands to get this area flat.
 The kitchen area was also covered in a layer of glue.

 Sanding Tile Glue off the Floor

 On the whole, the area with the most work needed was the bathroom.
-A rubber-based glue covered the floor, and once again, they did not use an underlay.
-Moreover, some timber rot was present in front of the shower.
-It was also obvious water had penetrated into the entire surface over an extended period of time.
+A rubber-based glue covered the floor and some timber rot was present in front of the shower.
+It was obvious water had penetrated into the entire surface over an extended period of time.
 At the quoting stage I let the client know I had my doubts this floor was going to be worth the effort.

-As you can see in the video this Ashgrove floor sanding job was quite a challenge.
 The recycled timber area had excessive gaps between some of the floorboards.
 In the kitchen, the clients had recently pulled up some old existing floor tiles.
-This process had further damaged the floor surface.
-As a result, deep gouge marks are present throughout the area from the client’s use of a hammer and chisel.
+This process had left further damage in the surface.
+Deep gouge marks were present throughout the kitchen from the client’s use of a hammer and chisel.

 Floor sanding # 1 Rule

 Don't make the same mistake as this client did.
 As you can see, they have not yet finished this new kitchen install.
-When renovating with polished timber floors it is always best to install your kitchen first.
-This is to avoid any damage to your polished floors from other trade work.
+When renovating with polished timber floors it is always best to fully install your kitchen first.
+This is to avoid any damage to the finished surface from other trade work.